 Any solution has implementation aspects as well as external aspects.
 Where does the new intelligence sit in the host system?
 Kernel space or user space?
-In the VM or the hypervisor (assuming that in future, virtual hosts will greatly outnumber physical hosts)?
+In the VM or the hypervisor (on the assumption that in future, virtual hosts will greatly outnumber physical hosts)?
 What is the structure (library, process, thread)?
-What is the relationship to the DNS resolver, and does DNSSEC change things?
-How will middleboxes such as proxies, caches, content distribution mechanisms, load balancers and firewalls deal with the solution?
-Will the solution be resistant to pervasive surveillance?
+What is the relationship to the DNS resolver, and how does DNSSEC change things?
+How will middleboxes such as proxies, caches, content distribution mechanisms, load balancers, and firewalls deal with the solution?